base/base/docs/specs/experimental/fault-proof/index.md

 #### Type `6`: Global EIP-4844 Point-evaluation precompile key

 An EIP-4844 point-evaluation precompile result.
+It result maps directly to the EIP-4844 point-evaluation precompile introduced in Cancun.

-It returns the result of the EIP-4844 point-evaluation precompile introduced in Cancun.
+This preimage key can be used to avoid running expensive point-evaluation routine in a program.

 Key: `6 ++ keccak256(input)[1:]`, where: